Caitlin Ward

 About

 One of my favorite parts of being a biostatistician is the ability to collaborate with researchers across many disciples.
 While at the University of Iowa, I worked in the Biostatistics Consulting Center for four years, and was privileged to collaborate with researchers in nursing, radiology, and communication sciences, among others.
-Recently, much of my collaborative efforts have focused on analyzing the effects of nurse elderspeak on resistiveness to care in persons living with dementia, in efforts to improve person-centered dementia care.
+Recently, much of my collaborative efforts have focused on analyzing the effects of nurse elderspeak on resistiveness to care in hospitalized persons living with dementia, in efforts to improve person-centered dementia care.
 Some of my other collaborations have used machine learning methods and radiomics data for tumor classification.
 I have also worked on projects using longitudinal methods, survival and network analysis, as well as more traditional regression modeling.

 In my free time, I enjoy spending time with family, baking, and all things volleyball related.